Breach of Consulting Agreement: What legal steps may we take against the candidate?

 Dear Jayasree,

-To know whether the candidate has breached the contract, we need to know the terms and conditions of the contract, whether the contract was made on the stamp paper, if yes then the value of the stamp paper, whether any third party is also involved in the contract, if yes then whether the third party was signatory to the contract, etc. Until you provide the complete facts of the case, it will not be possible to provide any comments on it.
+To determine whether the candidate has breached the contract, we need to know the terms and conditions of the contract.
+Specifically, we need to ascertain if the contract was executed on stamp paper.
+If so, we require details on the value of the stamp paper.
+Additionally, we need to establish if any third party is involved in the contract and, if so, whether the third party was a signatory to the contract.
+Without the complete facts of the case, it is not feasible to provide any comments on the matter.

 Thanks,